Who are GRI from a DATA context?

 The exception to this is as follows:

-e-tips® and b2bBuyer® logins: As we are the data controller, and in order to preserve the security of the e-tips® system, we delete user logins annually if a login has not taken place in six months.
+- e-tips® and b2bBuyer® logins: As we are the data controller, and in order to preserve the security of the e-tips® system, we revoke user access on a regular basis if a login has not taken place in six months.

 - Agencies who may be interested in joining our panel: We keep your details unless you request for us to remove this, due to the nature of contract wins occurring over a number of years based in the areas in which you can supply.

-Information gathered during any Audit Process that may take place: We consider all documents sent by agencies to the Audit team in reference to a specific audit relevant and should be accessible until the next audit is due, in line with contractual requirements.
+- Information gathered during any Audit Process that may take place: We consider all documents sent by agencies to the Audit team in reference to a specific audit relevant and should be accessible until the next audit is due, in line with contractual requirements.
 In standard cases, this is 12 months, but may be reduced to 3 or 6 months depending on the audit frequency defined by a client.

 How can you access, amend or take back the personal data that you have given to us?